MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-quickbooks-data-migration.md

 The QuickBooks Data Migration extension is installed and ready to go as an integrated part of the Data Migration assisted setup guide.
 If you are ready to get started now, and have exported your data from QuickBooks, choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Assisted Setup**, and then choose the related link.
 Choose **Migrate business data**, and then follow the steps in the guide.

 ## What do I do after I migrate Data?
 After you migrate data, transactions have the status Unposted, so you can review them and make adjustments.
 To review the transactions, go to the page where you would normally find them.
-For example, to review unposted sales invoices, go to the Sales Invoices window.
-To review payment journals, go to the Payment Journals window.
+For example, to review unposted sales invoices, go to the Sales Invoices page.
+To review payment journals, go to the Payment Journals page.
 There are a few things in particular that you should do:
 If the transactions in QuickBooks had markup or discount amounts, you must manually add the amounts to the related transactions in Business Central before you post them.
 If you are using value added tax (VAT), you may need to add a business posting group and a product posting group to the posting setup so that you can post VAT amounts.